-Effective on July 1, 2021, we entered into a new employment agreement with Bruce Thornton, our Chief Operating Officer.
+Effective on July 22, 2022, we entered into an amended and restated employment agreement with Bruce Thornton, our Chief Operating Officer.
 The terms of the employment agreement provide for an annual salary of \$250,000 for Mr. Thornton.
 Mr. Thornton also receives certain benefits, such as participation in our health and welfare plans, vacation and reimbursement of expenses and a car allowance.
 Mr. Thornton will be eligible for a target bonus of up to 50% of his base salary per year upon the completion of certain agreed-upon goals based on the sole discretion of the Compensation Committee, and may earn 120% of the target bonus per year for exceeding goals, in the discretion of the Compensation Committee.
 He is also eligible for annual equity grants in the sole discretion of the Compensation Committee.

-As was the case with his prior agreement, the employment agreement provides Mr. Thornton with certain separation benefits in the event of termination without cause, for good reason or upon change of control, as such terms are defined in the employment agreement.
+The employment agreement provides Mr. Thornton with certain separation benefits in the event of termination without cause, for good reason or upon change of control, as such terms are defined in the employment agreement.
 In the event Mr. Thornton is terminated without cause, for good reason or upon a change of control, he is entitled to:

-- · a lump sum severance payment equal to one time his base salary; - a pro-rata bonus, upon determination by the Corporation's Board of Directors or Compensation Committee, as appropriate, to be made in its sole discretion as to whether to grant a bonus, and if such bonus is granted, the amount, form and payment schedule.
-For the avoidance of doubt, Mr. Thornton shall not be entitled to any bonus solely for reason of termination, unless the Board of Directors or the Compensation Committee, as appropriate, in its sole discretion awards such bonus; - automatic vesting of all unvested time-based options and equity awards and exercisability of awards for the remainder of their respective terms; - · vesting of performance-based equity compensation awards in accordance with the terms of the awards, if the performance goals are satisfied, such determination to be in the sole discretion of the Compensation Committee or the Board, as the case may be; and - reimbursement for health care premiums under COBRA until the earliest of: (i) one year following the date of termination; (ii) the date he is no longer eligible to receive COBRA continuation coverage; or (iii) until he becomes eligible for medical insurance coverage provided by another employer.
+- a lump sum severance payment equal to one time his base salary; - in the event of termination without cause or for good reason, a pro-rata bonus, upon determination by the Corporation's Board of Directors or Compensation Committee, as appropriate, to be made in its sole discretion as to whether to grant a bonus, and if such bonus is granted, the amount, form and payment schedule; - in the event of termination upon change of control, a target annual bonus amount of 50% of his base salary; - · automatic vesting of all unvested time-based options and equity awards and exercisability of awards for the remainder of their respective terms; - vesting of performance-based equity compensation awards in accordance with the terms of the awards, if the performance goals are satisfied, such determination to be in the sole discretion of the Compensation Committee or the Board, as the case may be; and - reimbursement for health care premiums under COBRA until the earliest of: (i) one year following the date of termination; (ii) the date he is no longer eligible to receive COBRA continuation coverage; or (iii) until he becomes eligible for medical insurance coverage provided by another employer.